-What is the appropriate effective date or transition period for projects that trigger market-based ISP studies?
+T2WG asks the Commission to make a decision on the appropriate effective date or transition period for projects that trigger market-based ISP studies.
 Is it reasonable to hold the project under ex ante review until the study is complete, or can the project move to Step 2 of the Standard Practice Baseline selection process?
 (See Appendix C, Section 10.1.1.1.6, Ongoing or Directed ISP Studies for more detailed discussions on this topic.)

+CPUC Recommendation

-CPUC staff would consider a reasonable grace period to implement this transition period contingent on the IOUs having in place a statewide project development process, similar to the PG&E project development protocol and requiring their own program staff and implementers to conduct ISP assessment as part of the needs assessment in their program design.
+During the T2WG discussions around this topic, CPUC staff clarified that projects that trigger ISP studies should be held under ex ante review until the study is completed.
+At the last T2WG meeting, CPUC staff stated that they would consider a reasonable grace period to implement this transition period contingent on the IOUs having in place a statewide project development process, similar to the PG&E project development protocol and requiring their own program staff and implementers to conduct ISP assessment as part of the needs assessment in their program design.
 The transition period would be limited, starting at the time of the commencement of the statewide project development process.
 The grace period would allow consideration of projects already under development.
 Each utility would have to provide a list of projects under development and a brief description [1] to include brief but clear project description, application number if there is an application, and the most current status of the project at the time of preparing the list to CPUC staff.